appcypher/viper/NOTES.md

         ##### IMPLEMENTATION

         The fields of an object is the collection of fields attached to the object through its entire lifetime.
+The only exception is global variables.
+They can't be given new fields.

         ```py
         """